aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

 ---
-title: Find if the cell value starts with single quote mark
+title: Find if the cell value starts with a single quote mark
 type: docs
 weight: 270
 url: /nodejs-cpp/find-if-the-cell-value-starts-with-single-quote-mark/